MANAGING CONDITIONALLY EXEMPT SMALL QUANTITIES OF HAZARDOUS WASTE

-Businesses might be able to reduce their transportation and disposal costs by making shared arrangements with other businesses in their area or asking for help from a trade association to which they belong.
+Businesses might be able to reduce transportation and disposal costs by making shared arrangements with other businesses in their area or asking for help from a trade association to which they belong.
 Possibilities include the following:

 - Work with other CESQGs in the area to arrange a set schedule with a licensed hazardous waste transporter to pick up the hazardous wastes from all CESQGs in the group.
-Picking up more hazardous waste with fewer runs normally means lower costs for transportation and disposal
+Picking up more hazardous waste with fewer runs typically means lower costs for transportation and disposal

 Option 4: Recycle

-Recycling helps to preserve raw materials and reduce the amount of waste material disposed.
+Recycling helps to preserve raw materials and reduce the amount of waste disposed.
 Many recycling companies accept specific waste streams, such as solvents or used oils, to recycle at their facility.
 To make it easier to recycle hazardous waste, keep different types of hazardous wastes in separate containers.
 Separate non-hazardous waste from hazardous waste.
-Contact the department’s Permits Section at 573-751-3553, for the names of certified resource recovery facilities that recycle hazardous wastes from off-site facilities.
+Contact the department’s Permits Section at 573-751-3553 for the names of certified resource recovery facilities that recycle hazardous wastes from off-site facilities.

 - owner or operator